HealthComplianceESGUpdatedMarch 12, 2021

 Safetip #13: identify all hazardous energy sources

-When dangerous machines are not properly shut off, they can be started up again before maintenance or servicing work is completed.
+When dangerous machines are not properly shut off, they can be started again before maintenance or servicing work is completed.
 The unexpected startup or release of stored energy can result in serious worker injury or fatality.
-LOTO is a safety procedure to ensure that dangerous machines are properly shut off and not able to be started up again.
-In our Safetip #4, we highlighted the need to .
+LOTO is a safety procedure to ensure dangerous machines are properly shut off and not able to be started again.

-According to the BLR report 10 Tips to Implementing a Lockout/Tagout Program, LOTO programs make the common mistake of only identifying a machine’s main power source, generally its electrical power source, and neglect to identify other potential sources of hazardous energy that can cause equipment to move unexpectedly or that could suddenly release energy that could harm workers.
+According to the BLR report, 10 Tips to Implementing a Lockout/Tagout Program, LOTO programs make the common mistake of identifying a machine’s main power source, generally its electrical power source.
+They neglect to identify other potential sources of hazardous energy that can cause equipment to move unexpectedly or suddenly release energy that could harm workers.

 The BLR report mentions the following sources of potentially hazardous energy that should also be identified when writing LOTO procedures: